Executive Summary

 Hatchery Fish Problem #4 – Low Populations in Monterey Bay

-Problem – Juvenile fish are now being released in Monterey Bay at Santa Cruz and at Monterey directly into the ocean after nightfall to eliminate bird predation.
-In the near future each site will acclimate 240,000 smolts annually.
+Problem – Juvenile fish are now being released in Monterey Bay, at Santa Cruz and Monterey, directly into the ocean after nightfall to eliminate bird predation.
+In the near future, each site will acclimate 240,000 smolts annually.

 Solution – Continue testing and developing this direct saltwater technology.

-Action – Gradually increase the numbers of fish acclimated.
+Action – Gradually increase the number of fish acclimated.

-Results – Finishing this project will improve the adult ocean survival by 10,400 fish.
+Results – Completing this project will increase adult ocean survival by 10,400 fish.

 Salmon Status Total Central Valley

-In the late 1980’s, there was a severe drought.
-That, and other factors, caused a major crash in all four of the Central Valley salmon runs.
+In the late 1980s, a severe drought occurred.
+That, and other factors, caused a significant crash in all four of the Central Valley salmon runs.
 By 1990, the population of the winter-run had dropped to only 191 spawners due to losses at the Red Bluff Diversion Dam.
 It was listed under the Endangered Species Act as Threatened in 1989 and Endangered in 1994.
-The Federal Government then spent $1 billion trying to fix the problems in the Sacramento River and by 2002, a modern record of 944,673 salmon returned to spawn in the Sacramento River.
+The Federal Government then spent $1 billion attempting to address the problems in the Sacramento River, and by 2002, a modern record of 944,673 salmon had returned to spawn in the Sacramento River.
 The total Central Valley returns that year were 982,442.
 Meanwhile, water diversions from the Delta increased by about 16 percent starting in 2000.
-Between 2000 and 2006, three all time high water diversion records were set, at serious damage to the salmon runs.
+Between 2000 and 2006, three all-time high water diversion records were set, causing severe damage to the salmon runs.

-In a 2004 federal political action, most of the pumping restrictions were eliminated or weakened and the water delivery operations virtually ignored the needs of the salmon.
+In a 2004 federal political action, most of the pumping restrictions were eliminated or weakened, and the water delivery operations virtually ignored the needs of the salmon.
 The runs crashed.
-By the years of 2008 and 2009, all salmon fishing was shut down to avoid an ESA listing.
-In 2009, some pumping restrictions were restored which helped improve the returns in 2012 and 2013.
+In 2008 and 2009, all salmon fishing was shut down to avoid an ESA listing.
+In 2009, some pumping restrictions were restored, which helped improve the returns in 2012 and 2013.
 A few years later, drought hit.

 In 2019, the Trump Administration again eliminated virtually all the salmon.
 Extinctions could result.
 GSSA and others filed a lawsuit in an attempt to overturn that policy.

 Currently, the only times the salmon populations begin to recover are in flood years.
-The floods in the spring of 2011, swept the migrating juvenile salmon past all the predation in the Sacramento River and past the Delta pumps and into the ocean.
-This yielded over 400,000 fish two years later in 2013.
+The floods in the spring of 2011 swept the migrating juvenile salmon past all the predation in the Sacramento River and past the Delta pumps and into the ocean.
+This yielded over 400,000 fish by 2013.
 Unfortunately, the runs then dropped again in 2017 to a near all-time low.

 Salmon Status Winter-Run

 In 1990, only 191 adult winter-run spawners returned to the Upper Sacramento River.
 The run was listed as threatened under the Endangered Species Act in 1989.
 It was elevated to Endangered in 1994.
 The Federal Government then spent $1 billion fixing problems in the Sacramento River.
-This run and all the other runs responded and in 2006 this population reached 17,386 returns.
+This run, along with all the other runs, responded, and by 2006, this population had reached 17,386 returns.
 Since then, it has been mostly downhill.
-The run is now struggling and in 2017 hit a low of only 977 returns.
+The run is now struggling, and in 2017, it hit a low of only 977 returns.
 A conservation hatchery (Livingston Stone) was constructed in the upper Sacramento River to protect the gene pool.
 Winter-run have also been reintroduced in the upper Battle Creek watershed.

 Salmon Status Spring-Run

 The natural spawning spring-run mature adults migrate from the ocean in the springtime.
-They migrate to cold water tributaries of the Sacramento River where they can survive the summer heat.
+They migrate to cold water tributaries of the Sacramento River, where they can survive the summer heat.
 They then spawn in the fall.
-In high runoff water years, they do well, but in low flow years, survival is low.
+In high runoff years, they do well, but in low-flow years, survival is low.
 The chart is a good example of the importance of high river flows.
 The floods of 2011 resulted in a recent record return of the species in 2013.
-Then, because of the drought, the run hit a record low in 2017 of only 1,059 fish.
+Then, due to the drought, the run hit a record low in 2017, with only 1,059 fish.
 This fish was listed as threatened in 1999 under the Endangered Species Act.
 Recovery has been difficult.
-Increased outmigration flows in some of the high elevation tributaries appears to be the key to improved survival.
+Increased outmigration flows in some high-elevation tributaries appear to be a key factor in improved survival.
 These fish are also now allowed to pass the barrier at the Coleman hatchery and spawn in upper Battle Creek.

 Salmon Status Fall-Run

-In recent decades, the fall-run has been the most abundant species and it is the run that commercial and sport fishermen traditionally harvested.
-But, in the seven years between 2002 and 2009, the run dropped 60% from a high of 835,000 Sacramento natural spawning and hatchery fish in 2002 to a low of 50,000 in 2009.
+In recent decades, the fall-run has been the most abundant species, and it is the run that commercial and sport fishermen traditionally harvested.
+However, between 2002 and 2009, the run declined by 60% from a high of 835,000 Sacramento natural spawning and hatchery fish in 2002 to a low of 50,000 in 2009.
 The natural spawning (wild) portion of the run dropped from 739,000 to 29,000 fish.
-In 2008 and 2009, all salmon fishing was stopped completely because of low fall-run abundance.
-The only time this run now improves is when flood years like 2011 or 2017 push the juveniles past the river and Delta losses.
+In 2008 and 2009, all salmon fishing was halted due to low fall-run abundance.
+The only time this run now improves is when flood years, such as 2011 or 2017, push the juveniles past the river and Delta losses.

-The salmon fishing industry and salmon production is in serious trouble.
-In recent years, two thirds of the commercial fleet has been lost along with thousands of jobs.
-The economic impacts have been similar for the charter fleet, recreational fishermen, hundreds of fishing businesses and the California coastal communities.
-The fall-run has been mostly ignored by the agencies in favor of the ESA listed species.
-The Golden State Salmon Association has a rebuilding plan but it needs funding and implementation.
+The salmon fishing industry and salmon production are in serious trouble.
+In recent years, two-thirds of the commercial fleet has been lost, along with thousands of jobs.
+The economic impacts have been similar for the charter fleet, recreational fishermen, hundreds of fishing businesses, and the California coastal communities.
+The fall-run has been mostly ignored by the agencies in favor of the ESA-listed species.
+The Golden State Salmon Association has a rebuilding plan, but it needs funding and implementation.

 Salmon Status Late-Fall Run

-The late-fall Central Valley Chinook salmon are the largest of the four Central Valley runs often reaching 35 to 40 lbs in size.
-They are prized by fishermen.
-Its population has steadily dropped and it is now approaching an extinction risk.
-In eight of the last ten-year classes, it has been below 4,000 natural spawners and in 2018, the population hit an all time low of only 1,299 fish.
-The only time that its survival increases are following flood years.
-This fish desperately needs recovery actions to avoid irreversible declines but it has been mostly ignored by the fish and water agencies.
-The Golden State Salmon Association has some rebuilding proposals for it including improved river flows and the development of additional spawning areas in Battle Creek.
+The late-fall Central Valley Chinook salmon are the largest of the four Central Valley runs, often reaching 35 to 40 lbs in size.
+Fishermen prize them.
+Its population has steadily dropped, and it is now approaching an extinction risk.
+In eight of the last ten-year classes, the number of natural spawners has been below 4,000, and in 2018, the population reached an all-time low of only 1,299 fish.
+The only time that its survival increases is following flood years.
+This fish desperately needs recovery actions to avoid irreversible decline, but it has been largely ignored by fish and water agencies.
+The Golden State Salmon Association has some rebuilding proposals, including improved river flows and the development of additional spawning areas in Battle Creek.
 Absent aggressive government actions, there is a high risk that this run will continue to decline until it is totally lost.

 About the GSSA Salmon Survival Model

-The GSSA Salmon Survival model is used to evaluate the contribution of flow and habitat projects targeted to improve the Sacramento River survivals of the downstream migrating juveniles.
+The GSSA Salmon Survival model is used to evaluate the contribution of flow and habitat projects aimed at improving the survival of downstream migrating juveniles in the Sacramento River.
 It is a structured decision model with abundance as its primary objective.
-It was originally developed in 2015 relying heavily on data developed by the Santa Cruz Science Center.
-Each year the Science Center releases acoustic tagged juvenile salmon in the upper Sacramento River and then tracks the survival in 17 reaches to the Golden Gate.
-The survival model contains this Science Center data summarized into seven reaches.
-Since most of the juvenile salmon are lost in low flow years, the initial model was based on the low water years of 2007, 2008 and 2009.
+It was originally developed in 2015, relying heavily on data produced by the Santa Cruz Science Center.
+Each year, the Science Center releases acoustic-tagged juvenile salmon in the upper Sacramento River and then tracks their survival in 17 reaches to the Golden Gate.
+The survival model contains this Science Center data, summarized into seven reaches.
+Since most of the juvenile salmon are lost in low-flow years, the initial model was based on the low-water years of 2007, 2008, and 2009.
 Modifications to evaluate higher flows were built in later.
 The 7 reaches are:

 1. Sacramento River above Jelly’s Ferry, 2.
 Jelly’s Ferry to the Butte City Bridge, 3.
 Butte Bridge to Freeport (entry to the Delta), 4.
 The Delta to Chipps Island, 5.
 Chipps Island to San Pablo Bay, 6.
 San Pablo Bay to the Golden Gate and 7.
 The Golden Gate to mature ocean adults

-The model starts with a Base Case based on the 15 year average of adult returns, hatchery releases etc. from 2004 to 2017.
+The model begins with a Base Case based on the 15-year average of adult returns, hatchery releases, and other relevant data from 2004 to 2017.
 The model uses that data to calculate the base population at each reach and an ocean abundance of 473,782 mature adults.
 Improvements can then be measured from that base.

-A project under consideration is first estimated as to the new salmon juveniles it will create or the number of the existing fish it will save.
-That data is then put into the model and the downstream results can be seen at each reach and finally as mature adults in the ocean.
+A project under consideration is first estimated in terms of the new salmon juveniles it will produce or the number of existing fish it will save.
+That data is then put into the model, and the downstream results can be seen at each reach and finally as mature adults in the ocean.
 SDM judgments can then be made as to the best projects.
 The results from this model closely parallel the results from the SIT DSM model.

-Each of the twelve GSSA projects was run through the model and the survival gains are expressed in different ways and at different reaches.
+Each of the twelve GSSA projects was run through the model, and the survival gains are expressed in different ways and at various stages.
 The total number of fry generated in the Base Case was 62,175,989.
 These generated 473,782 base case mature adults in the ocean.
 That is a survival of 0.76% which is very low and unsustainable.
-The cumulative twelve projects generated 1,051,034 adults in the ocean which is 1.69% survival.
+The cumulative twelve projects generated 1,051,034 adults in the sea, which represents a 1.69% survival rate.
 That represents a reasonable and sustainable population.

 Current Survivals

 The Santa Cruz Science Center has been studying the survival of salmon in the Sacramento River since 2007.
-They release batches of accoustic tagged Coleman smolts at Jelly’s Ferry in the upper river and then track them in 17 reaches to the Golden Gate.
-The map on the right shows a summary of the results in the reaches for 2007, 2008 and 2009.
-Those years were low water years and survivals were low.
+They release batches of acoustic-tagged Coleman smolts at Jelly’s Ferry in the upper river and then track them in 17 reaches to the Golden Gate.
+The map on the right shows a summary of the results in the reaches for 2007, 2008, and 2009.
+Those years were low-water years, and survival rates were low.
 The figures down the right side show the survival in each reach.
 The figures on the left show the survival for each reach to the Golden Gate.
-For example the survival from the upper river reach shows as 5.3%.
-That means that if 1,000 fall-run juveniles were released in the upper river that only 53 of them would reach the Golden Gate.
-The average survival in the ocean is then 2.75% which would result in only a little over 1 survivor (1.45 fish).
+For example, the survival rate from the upper river reach is 5.3%.
+That means that if 1,000 fall-run juveniles were released in the upper river, only 53 of them would reach the Golden Gate.
+The average survival in the ocean is then 2.75% which would result in only a little over one survivor (1.45 fish).
 Bottom line, the current low water survivals in the Sacramento River are extremely low and do not produce sustainable runs.
 The San Joaquin survival is near zero.
 This makes recovery there very difficult.

 LINKS TO DESCRIPTIONS OF SECOND TIER PROJECTS AND ADDITIONAL RESOURCES: